 Offer a little taste of what you create to your new audience.

-Be creative and think of different ways you can provide value for your audience in return for their contact information.
+Be creative and think of ways you can provide value for your audience in return for their contact information.

 You will have the opportunity to produce sales once they have opted-in to your email list.